jyutzler/Bridge-Systems/system.md

 It is not forcing, but opener is expected to bid with a strong and/or unbalanced hand.

 #### 2NT
-2NT is invitational - 11-12 HCP, no four-card major, balanced hand with two-card support for partner.
+2NT is invitational - 11-12 HCP, no four-card major, balanced hand.

 #### 3NT
-3NT shows game-values - 13-15 HCP, no four-card major, balanced hand with two-card support for partner.
+3NT shows game-values - 13-15 HCP, no four-card major, balanced hand.

 #### 4NT
-4NT is quantitative - 16-18 HCP, no four-card major, balanced hand with two-card support for partner.
+4NT is quantitative - 16-18 HCP, no four-card major, balanced hand.
 ### Opener Rebids
 Opener’s rebids are natural and standard.